michaelcullum/fig-standards/bylaws/003-membership.md

 * Tallying votes
 * Tracking member project activity, and marking projects as inactive
 * Ensuring bylaws are being followed
-* Clarifying any interpretation of bylaw text (If there is lack of consensus between FIG Secretaries then it must be put to a full vote according to the standard [Voting Protocol bylaw][voting]).
 * Ensure that relevant marketing mediums (e.g. Twitter and Facebook) are kept professional, up to date and impartial.
 * Moderate discussions on github, the mailing list and IRC channels to ensure that an appropriate environment is maintained
 * Should there be a FIG meeting at a conference or other ad hoc gathering any Secretary in attendance should take notes to report back to the mailing list.
+* Clarifying any interpretation of bylaw text (If there is lack of consensus between FIG Secretaries then it must be put to a full vote according to the standard [Voting Protocol bylaw][voting]).
+These decisions are subject to lack of objection by voting members.
+All decisions must be transparent and should 2 or more voting members object, it must go to a vote/the decision be reversed, whichever is more applicable.

 ### Access and Abilities